ritvikindupuri/PhantomBand/README.md

 **PhantomBand is an advanced, AI-driven platform designed for military-grade electronic warfare (EW) training, mission rehearsal, and signals intelligence (SIGINT) analysis.**

 It functions as a high-fidelity **"digital adversary,"** capable of generating dynamic and realistic Radio Frequency (RF) threat scenarios.
-By grounding its simulations in real-world data and leveraging Google's Gemini AI as an analytical engine, PhantomBand moves beyond simple simulation.
+By leveraging Google's Gemini AI as an analytical engine, PhantomBand moves beyond simple simulation.
 It provides operators with **actionable intelligence**, including automated threat classifications and suggested tactical countermeasures, creating an unparalleled environment for developing and mastering electronic warfare TTPs (Tactics, Techniques, and Procedures).

 ---